Minimum Daily Pay

 Example 2: A golf course employee reports to work for a 10-hour shift.
 An hour into the shift, the employee is sent home.
 The employee is entitled to receive four hours minimum daily pay.

-An employee is only paid for time actually worked
+An employee only needs to be paid for time actually worked if they:

-If they're is under an approved written variance issued by the Employment Standards Branch
+Minimum daily pay doesn't apply if an employee is paid according to the rules of another agreement.
+For example, if they're under an approved written variance issued by the Employment Standards Branch